 In decentralized identity architectures, the issuer, user, and relying party (RP) each have a role in establishing and ensuring ongoing trusted exchange of each other’s credentials.
 The public keys of the actors’ DIDs are resolvable via the trust system, which allows signature validation and therefore trust of any artifact, including a verifiable credential.
 Relying parties can consume verifiable credentials without establishing trust relationships with the issuer.
 Instead, the issuer provides the subject a credential to present as proof to relying parties.
 All messages between actors are signed with the actor’s DID; DIDs from issuers and verifiers also need to own the DNS domains that generated the requests.

 For example: When VC holders need to access a resource, they must present the VC to that relying party.
 They do so by using a wallet application to read the RP’s request to present a VC.
-As a part of reading the request, the wallet application uses the RP’s DID to find the RPs public keys using the trust system, validating that the request to present the VC hasn't been tampered with.
-The wallet also checks that the DID is referenced in a metadata document hosted in the DNS domain of the RP, to prove domain ownership.
+As a part of reading the request, the wallet application uses the RP’s DID to find the RP’s public keys using the trust system, validating that the request to present the VC hasn't been tampered with.
+To prove domain ownership, the wallet also checks that the DID is being referenced in a metadata document hosted in the DNS domain of the RP.

 Flow 1: Verifiable credential issuance

 In this flow, the credential holder interacts with the issuer to request a verifiable credential as illustrated in the following diagram